manmal/ComposableUIKit/README.md

 The [ComposableArchitecture](https://github.com/pointfreeco/swift-composable-architecture) (TCA) library provides a way of structuring Swift code with the Redux-pattern.
 It is highly optimized for SwiftUI, and works really well there.
 But UIKit is still highly relevant, and, as-is, it does not really lend itself to the Redux pattern.
 UIKit is not declarative like SwiftUI, but imperative.

 This Swift package provides tools that enable you to build a bridge between TCA and UIKit.

-As of now, this is an early beta which provides the bridge to `UINavigationController`
+Right now,  `UINavigationController` is supported.

 ## Usage